 This program is open to NYC public high school students who:

 - will be Juniors or Seniors in the fall

 - have College Now experience (ie. currently enrolled or have completed at least one (1) College Now course or workshop)

-Click here to download the Model City Application for 2013.
+Click here to download the 2014 Model City Council Application.